{{ summaryHeading }}

 Is the recommended rate the same as a salary equivalent?

-No. The Recommended quoted hourly rate is a client billing rate.
-Modeled take-home at quoted rate is closer to the salary-style check after expenses, benefits, and tax reserve.
+No. The recommended rate is a client billing rate.
+The modeled take-home result is closer to a salary-style check because it subtracts modeled expenses, benefits, and tax reserve.

 Why does utilization change the rate so much?

-Annual revenue target is spread across Annual billable hours.
-When Billable utilization falls, fewer invoiced hours must recover the same annual target.
+The annual revenue target is spread across annual billable hours.
+When billable utilization falls, fewer invoiced hours must recover the same annual target.

-Should platform fees be added after the quote?
+Should payment fees be added after the client accepts?

-Usually no. Enter the fee in Platform/payment fee so the client-facing rate is grossed up before quoting.
-Adding the fee later can make proposals harder to explain.
+Usually no. Model the fee before quoting so the public rate accounts for net receipts.
+Adding a fee later can surprise the client and make the proposal harder to explain.

 Why is there a warning for high utilization?

-Very high Billable utilization leaves little room for proposals, admin, revisions, collections, breaks, and business development.
-The warning asks you to verify that the assumption is sustainable.
+Very high utilization leaves little room for proposals, admin, revisions, collections, breaks, and business development.
+The warning asks you to confirm that the assumption is sustainable.

 Glossary: